Definitions and Basic Explanations

 Large and Multi-material Jobs

-If using multiple materials (or different thicknesses of materials) and multiple pages or material blank sizes, break up the job into individual files, one for each blank, material, and thickness of material.
+If using multiple materials (or different thicknesses of materials) and multiple pages or material blank sizes, try and put these in a file with the like material components grouped together and note the material/thickness for each group.
+You can also break up the job into individual files, one for each blank, material, and thickness of material.
 If certain sheets need to be cut multiple times, indicate that in the file name as well.
+This helps us keep your job organized and is generally easier and less error prone than breaking every part out into a separate file.

 Specific File Type Tips